RachelMatlis/FacebookDesktopApp/README.md

 <html>
 <head>

+ <h1>Facebook desktop application using Facebook SDK and FbGraphApiWrapper</h1>

 # Facebook desktop application using Facebook SDK and FbGraphApiWrapper

 <p>The purpose of the project is to study and practice work with design patterns, object oriented programming and multi-threading programming.</p>